MichaelBrunn3r/arduino-playground/adjust-servo/README.md

 ## Usage

-Follow Instructions in Serial Monitor:
+Follow Instructions on the Serial Monitor:

 1. Find the shortes PWM pulse length
 2. Find the longest PWM pulse length